Backup and Restore OpenStack Service Databases

 overwritten.
 The host under this task that reports a change (example:

-) is where the Docker volume storing the databases is
+changed=1) is where the Docker volume storing the databases is

 created.

-another host, the remaining instruction in this guide must be performed
+Note: For this example, since the Docker volume was created on another host, the remaining instruction in this guide must be performed from that host.
+If Kolla Ansible creates

-host, you must SSH into that host as root to continue this process.
+mariadb_backupon another host, you must SSH into that host as root to continue this process.

-Note! -- Incremental backups can only be made if a full backup has been made prior, otherwise the following command will result in an error.
+Note: Incremental backups can only be made if a full backup has been made prior, otherwise the following command will result in an error.

 From the host that has Kolla Ansible prepared, the following command is executed:

-kolla-ansible -i /etc/fm-deploy/kolla-ansible-inventory mariadb_backup \
+kolla-ansible \

 --incremental